rails-sqlserver/tiny_tds/README.md

 $ docker-compose up -d
 ```

-This will download our SQL Server for Linux Docker image based from [microsoft/mssql-server-linux/](https://hub.docker.com/r/microsoft/mssql-server-linux/).
-Our image already has the `[tinytdstest]` DB and `tinytds` users created.
+This will download the official SQL Server for Linux Docker image from [Microsoft](https://hub.docker.com/r/microsoft/mssql-server-linux/).
 This will also download a [toxiproxy](https://github.com/shopify/toxiproxy) Docker image which we can use to simulate network failures for tests.
 Basically, it does the following:

 ```shell
 $ docker network create main-network